What follows here is a bit of material I might use in introducing the study of Christian history. . . .

 2. The second point is directly and distinctively Christian: We study Christian history because many of the episodes teach us lessons and offer examples of people who exhibited true faith.
-People who are living the Christian life need examples of people who have been "joyful in hope, patient in affliction, and faithful in prayer" (Romans 12:12).
+People who are living the Christian life need good models of other people who have been, in the words of Romans 12, "joyful in hope, patient in affliction, and faithful in prayer" (verse 12).
 We often see and hear that very thing whenever we delve into the history of the church.
 Which is to say that the study of Christian history can have a devotional quality to it, and be spiritually rewarding.

 John Tosh, Historians on History, 2nd ed.
 (Harlow, England: Pearson Educational Limited, 2009), 6.